 Red M&Ms required

 Have your child draw a large apple on their paper or oak tag.
 Fill in the apple with red M&Ms.

 100 small pieces of paper or small sticky notes are required.

-In this project kids with not only complete their 100th day of school assignment, but they will also practice their Math facts!
+In this project kids with not only complete their 100th day of a school assignment, but they will also practice their math facts!

 Have your child draw 100 in bubble letter form on their large paper or oaktag.
 On each of the smaller pieces of paper have your children write math facts with sums that equal 100 (for example 50 +50=100, 110-10=100, etc…)

 Gummy Bears required

 Have your child draw a large teddy bear on their paper or oaktag.
 Have your child fill in the bear with 100 gummy bears.

 Have your child draw a large rainbow on their paper.
 Have your child fill in the colors of the rainbow using 100 skittles.
-Example if you make the first color red the first line of your rainbow should be filled in with all red skittles.
+For example, if you make the first color red the first line of your rainbow should be filled in with all red skittles.

 For this project have your child draw a large slice of pizza on their paper or oaktag.
-The easiest way to have them to draw a slice of pizza is to draw a large triangle then turn it upside down.
+The easiest way to have them draw a slice of pizza is to draw a large triangle then turn it upside down.
 On the pizza have them draw 100 toppings such as pepperoni, mushrooms, peppers, etc…